pingcap/docs-dm/en/dm-worker-configuration-file.md

 # DM-worker Configuration File

-This document introduces the basic configuration of DM worker, including a configuration file template and instructions about what the configuration parameters mean.
+This document introduces the configuration of DM worker, including a configuration file template and instructions about what the configuration parameters mean.

 ## Configuration file template